clln62/Shopazon/README.md

 - Time management became a big aspect that assisted in building a working proxy server in a short amount of time, while still working with the rest of the team.<br/>
 - Tickets on Trello assisted the team in planning and production.
 Utilizing Trello kept organization and accountability in creating and developing a production level proxy server.

+#### Check out the client side of this app here: https://github.com/clln62/shopazonRelatedItems